hencou/esp8266_milight_hub/README.md

 Note that you must restart the hub to affect the change in "enable_solid_led".

 You can configure the LED pin from the web console.
-Note that pin means the GPIO number, not the D number ... for example, D2 is actually GPIO4 and therefore its pin 4.
-If you specify the pin as a negative number, it will invert the LED signal (the built-in LED on pin 2 is inverted, so the default is -2).
+Note that pin means the GPIO number, not the D number ... for example, D1 is actually GPIO5 and therefore its pin 5.
+If you specify the pin as a negative number, it will invert the LED signal (the built-in LED on pin 2 (D4) is inverted, so the default is -2).

-If you want to wire up your own LED on a pin, such as on D2/GPIO4, put a wire from D2 to one side of a 220 ohm resister.
+If you want to wire up your own LED you can connect it to D1/GPIO5.
+Put a wire from D1 to one side of a 220 ohm resistor.
 On the other side, connect it to the positive side (the longer wire) of a 3.3V LED.
 Then connect the negative side of the LED (the shorter wire) to ground.
 If you use a different voltage LED, or a high current LED, you will need to add a driver circuit.

+Another option is to use an external LED parallel to the (inverted) internal one, this way it will mirror the internal LED without configuring a new LED pin in the UI.
+To do this connect the (short) GND pin of your LED to D4.
+The longer one to a 220 ohm resistor and finally the other side of the resistor to a 3V3 pin.

 ## Development